An American in Paris: Composition

 Gershwin based An American in Paris on a melodic fragment called "Very Parisienne", written in 1926 on his first visit to Paris as a gift to his hosts, Robert and Mabel Schirmer.
 Gershwin called it "a rhapsodic ballet"; it is written freely and in a much more modern idiom than his prior works.

 Gershwin explained in Musical America, "My purpose here is to portray the impressions of an American visitor in Paris as he strolls about the city, listens to the various street noises, and absorbs the French atmosphere."

-The piece is structured into five sections, which culminate in a loose ABA format.
+The piece is structured into five sections, which culminate in a loose A–B–A format.
 Gershwin's first A episode introduces the two main "walking" themes in the "Allegretto grazioso" and develops a third theme in the "Subito con brio".
 The style of this A section is written in the typical French style of composers Claude Debussy and Les Six.
 This A section featured duple meter, singsong rhythms, and diatonic melodies with the sounds of oboe, English horn, and taxi horns.
+It also includes a melody fragment of the song "La Sorella" by Charles Borel-Clerc (1879–1959) (published in 1905).

 The B section's "Andante ma con ritmo deciso" introduces the American Blues and spasms of homesickness.
 The "Allegro" that follows continues to express homesickness in a faster twelve-bar blues.
 In the B section, Gershwin uses common time, syncopated rhythms, and bluesy melodies with the sounds of trumpet, saxophone, and snare drum.
 "Moderato con grazia" is the last A section that returns to the themes set in A. After recapitulating the "walking" themes, Gershwin overlays the slow blues theme from section B in the final "Grandioso".

 Response

 Gershwin did not particularly like Walter Damrosch's interpretation at the world premiere of An American in Paris.
 He stated that Damrosch's sluggish, dragging tempo caused him to walk out of the hall during a matinee performance of this work.
 The audience, according to Edward Cushing, responded with "a demonstration of enthusiasm impressively genuine in contrast to the conventional applause which new music, good and bad, ordinarily arouses."

-Critics believed that An American in Paris was better crafted than Gershwin's Concerto in F. Some did not think it belonged in a program with classical composers César Franck, Richard Wagner, or Guillaume Lekeu on its premiere.
+Critics believed that An American in Paris was better crafted than Gershwin's Concerto in F. Evening Post did not think it belonged in a program with classical composers César Franck, Richard Wagner, or Guillaume Lekeu on its premiere.
 Gershwin responded to the critics: